High-Energy Meals for Entrepreneurs: 10 Power Meals to Try Now

 - Cook quinoa in batches on Sunday for the week

-- Let chicken rest for 5 minutes after cooking for juicier results
+- Let the chicken rest for 5 minutes after cooking for juicier results

 - Add a pinch of turmeric to quinoa while cooking for anti-inflammatory benefits